 Request Temporary Assistance

-To request temporary assistance from AACE, students must submit a completed Temporary Assistance Request Form together with supporting medical documentation (written by a qualified medical professional on official letterhead and indicating the medical condition, expected duration of the limitation, and any recommendations for types of assistance needed).
+To request temporary assistance from AACE, students must submit a Welcome Form together with supporting medical documentation (written by a qualified medical professional on official letterhead and indicating the medical condition, expected duration of the limitation, and any recommendations for types of assistance needed).
 Prescriptions will not suffice for this purpose.

 The Temporary Assistance form and supporting documentation may be faxed, emailed or submitted in person.
 Please see the Contact Us page for contact information.

 Duration of Temporary Assistance

 Temporary assistance will set to expire based on the expected duration of the limitation documented by the qualified medical professional.
 AACE may request additional documentation to verify the need for continued services after the estimated duration of the condition has expired.

 Temporary Assistance Appointments

 AACE will schedule an orientation appointment with students who request Temporary Assistance once all required documentation has been received.
 Students are generally contacted to schedule orientation appointments within five business days of submitting all required documentation.
 The meeting will include a discussion of students’ temporary assistance needs and available support services and resources.

 Possible Assistance for Temporary Impairments

 Example of temporary assistance that may be available: